yeeon/gitbook/text_zh/55_Glossary/0_Glossary.markdown

     dangling object has no references to it from any reference or object in the repository.

+_悬空对象_

+>
+    ()

 _detached HEAD_

 >   Normally the HEAD stores the name of a
-    branch.
-However, git also allows you to check out an arbitrary commit that isn't necessarily the tip of any particular branch.
+>   branch.
+However, git also allows you to check out
+>   an arbitrary commit that isn't necessarily the tip of any
+>   particular branch.
 In this case HEAD is said to be "detached".

 _dircache_